RT-CUSTOMZ/3D-ChristmasTree/README.md

-As of end 2024 the WLED software is marked experimental for ESP32-S3 chipset, therefore install WLED via https://wled-install.github.io/ and select an ESP32-S3 version.
+As of end 2024 the WLED software is marked experimental for ESP32-S3 chipset, therefore install WLED via https://wled-install.github.io/ and select an ESP32-S3 version (4 MB Flash).

 After installation open WLED controls and load Presets and Configuration from Backup Files